itsrohitprajapati/Multi_cam_attendance_system_flutter_app/README.md

 ## Tech stack

-- Flutter and Dart
+- Flutter and Dart — one codebase for both Android and iOS
-- `camera` for enrollment capture
+- `camera` for enrollment capture (NV21 frames on Android, BGRA8888 on iOS)
 - Google ML Kit Face Detection for face and pose guidance
+- `permission_handler` for the runtime camera permission
 - `http` for REST API communication and multipart image uploads
 - `shared_preferences` for token and server URL persistence
-- Material 3 UI with Google Fonts
+- Material 3 UI with Google Fonts (Inter)

+Optional demo-only extras (not used for production attendance): `tflite_flutter` + `image` for on-device MobileFaceNet embeddings (`lib/services/embedding_service.dart` and `face_embedder.dart`), `image_picker` for the placeholder profile-photo screen, and `path_provider` for temporary capture files.
+Drop a `mobilefacenet.tflite` model into `assets/models/` to try them.

 ## Project structure